-The Company's working capital as of June 30, 2014 and 2013 was \$27,251,483 and \$29,591,453, respectively.
-During the three months ended June 30, 2014 and 2013 the Company did not repurchase any shares of its common stock.
-During the fiscal year ended June 30, 2014 the Company did not repurchase any shares of its common stock.
-During the fiscal year ended June 30, 2013 the Company repurchased 5,753 shares of its common stock from the Company's Employee Retirement Plan and Trust ("ESOP") and in other open market transactions, for a total purchase price of \$150,020.
-Under existing authorizations from the Company's Board of Directors, as of June 30, 2014, management is authorized to purchase an additional \$1,706,248 million of Company stock.
+The Company's working capital as of June 30, 2015 and 2014 was \$28,656,762 and \$27,251,483, respectively.
+During the three and twelve months ended June 30, 2015 the Company repurchased 0 and 13,553 shares of its common stock, respectively, from the Company's Employee Retirement Plan and Trust ("ESOP") for a purchase price of \$0 and \$320,504, respectively.
+During the three and twelve months ended June 30, 2014 the Company did not repurchase any shares of its common stock.
+Under existing authorizations from the Company's Board of Directors, as of June 30, 2015, management is authorized to purchase an additional \$1,385,744 of Company stock.

-The table below presents the summary of cash flow information for the fiscal years indicated:
+The table below presents the summary of cash flow information for the fiscal year indicated:

-2014 2013 Net cash provided by operating activities \$ 5,387,543 \$ 3,285,630 Net cash used in investing activities (1,705,547) (990,225) Net cash used in financing activities (4,013,733) (3,930,201)
+2015 2014 Net cash provided by operating activities \$ 671,742 \$ 5,387,543 Net cash provided by (used in) investing activities 481,270 (1,705,547) Net cash used in financing activities (1,850,498) (4,013,733)

-Net cash provided by operating activities fluctuates between periods primarily as a result of differences in net income, level of sales, the timing of the collection of accounts receivable, purchase of inventory and payments of accounts payable.
-Net cash used in investing activities increased in fiscal 2014 primarily due to investments in capital equipment and a net increase in purchase of investment securities offset by the maturity of investment securities.
-The increase in cash used in financing activities is due primarily to dividends paid on common stock offset by a decrease in proceeds received from exercised stock options.
+Net cash provided by operating activities fluctuates between periods primarily as a result of differences in sales and net income, provision for income taxes, the timing of the collection of accounts receivable, purchase of inventory and payments of accounts payable.
+The decrease in fiscal 2015 primarily relates to an increase in trade receivables and inventory due to the timing of shipments and the receipt of new orders which were being produced.
+Net cash provided by investing activities increased in fiscal 2015 primarily due to a reduction in capital expenditures and the timing and amount of the re-investment of matured securities.
+Net cash used in financing activities decreased primarily due to the reduction of dividends paid on common stock, related to a special dividend paid in the prior fiscal year and the fourth quarter dividend declared in fiscal 2015 but paid in the first quarter of fiscal 2016, offset in part by the purchase of treasury stock.